Jessica Fletcher: Solving crimes

 An unrelated conversation will often suggest to Jessica the solution to the mystery, at which point she will rush off to confirm her suspicion (without telling the viewers what she has in mind and sometimes even says she thinks she knows the culprit but must still figure out how to prove it before she reveals who).
 The next scene will present Jessica at the place where the crime was committed, where Jessica will find one of the characters, usually alone.
 She enters into a conversation with this character and in a few minutes accuses him or her of being the killer, explaining how and why this person did it.
 The murderer first denies guilt, but Jessica describes a few clues which she observed and which the episode viewers may or may not have had an opportunity to see.
 Sometimes Fletcher will make up evidence which was not actually found, but the discovery of which will seem plausible to the killer.
 At this point, the murderer admits guilt and confesses, whereupon Jessica shakes her head sadly.
 Sometimes the killer will draw a weapon and attempt to kill Jessica but will be thwarted by timely police appearance from a hiding place to arrest the true killer.

 The episode concludes with a final scene in which the innocent former suspects say goodbye to Jessica and thank her for the happy ending.
 Almost every episode then ends with a freeze frame shot of Jessica laughing or smiling.
 Of course, the above is only a formula and there were some unusual shows, such as the one episode where the supposedly framed suspect actually was the murderer.
-Then, there is another episode in which, while Grady and his heavily pregnant wife were house-sitting for Jessica, someone was murdered in the basement.
+Then, there is another episode in which, while Grady and his heavily pregnant wife were house-sitting for Jessica who was visiting London, someone was murdered in the lounge.
 Fortunately Jessica, who had been blissfully unaware of the murder for half the episode, solved the crime over the phone.